Lesson 9: Interviewing and Site Visits

 Don’t assume your skills and experience speak for themselves.
-You have to do the talking to convince employers you are the best fit for their practice, hospital or system.
-Do research so you can ask intelligent—and relevant—questions.
+You need to let employers know you are the right person for their practice, hospital or system, while also making evaluating the position, team and facility so that it is the right fit for you.
 You are there to find out about the position and the site as much as they are there to find out about you.

 - Why do you want to join us?

 - What do you bring to the practice/facility/research project?

 - What are your weaknesses?
 This one can be tough, but it’s a good time to highlight your ability to learn from your mistakes and what you’re doing to improve.